rnleach/elk/README.md

   - Remove Doxygen, just read the header file.
   - Migrated to single header file, include only library.
   - Added more checks to the debug builds of the tests.
 (ASAN, UBSAN type stuff).
-  - Added a simple CSV parser.
+  - Added a simple CSV parser with some SIMD implementations.

 ### Version 2.0.0
   - (2023-09-23) Major revision.